percona/k8spg-docs/docs/openshift.md

 ## Install the Operator

-You can install Percona Operator for PostgreSQL on OpenShift using the [Red Hat Marketplace](https://marketplace.redhat.com) web interface or using the command line interface.
+You can install Percona Operator for PostgreSQL on OpenShift using the [Red Hat Marketplace :material-arrow-top-right:](https://marketplace.redhat.com) web interface or using the command line interface.

 ### Install the Operator via the command-line interface